awsdocs/amazon-eks-user-guide/doc_source/fargate-getting-started.md

 ## \(Optional\) Create a Cluster<a name="fargate-gs-create-cluster"></a>

 Pods running on Fargate are supported on Amazon EKS clusters beginning with Kubernetes version 1\.14 and [platform version](platform-versions.md) `eks.5`\.
-Existing clusters can update to version 1\.14 to take advantage of this feature\.
+Existing clusters can update to version 1\.14 or later to take advantage of this feature\.
 For more information, see [Updating an Amazon EKS Cluster Kubernetes Version](update-cluster.md)\.
-Existing 1\.14 clusters will be automatically updated to `eks.5` over time to support this feature\.

 If you do not already have an Amazon EKS cluster that supports Fargate, you can create one with the following `eksctl` command\.

 **Note**
-This procedure assumes that you have installed `eksctl`, and that your `eksctl` version is at least `0.14.0`\.
+This procedure assumes that you have installed `eksctl`, and that your `eksctl` version is at least `0.15.0-rc.1`\.
 You can check your version with the following command:

 ```
 eksctl version